Favicon Package

 Why does Source shape say Review?

-Source shape moves to review when the source is not close to square or is smaller than 512 px on the shorter side.
-The package can still render, but tiny favicons may look soft, cramped, or cropped.
+The source is not close to square or is smaller than 512 pixels on its shortest side.
+The files can still render, but the smallest icons may look cropped, soft, or hard to recognize.

 Glossary: